ykaitao/setting-up-a-professional-data-science-environment/how-to-use/git.md

 git push origin --delete <branch_to_be_deleted> # Delete a branch from remote.

-git push -f origin master # Push local master to remote master by forece.
+git push -f origin master # Push local master to remote master by force.

 git checkout <another_branch> # Switch to another branch.